-A charity must do its due diligence before entering a corporate partnership.
-Part of this is to carefully consider the details of a partnership before establishing an agreement.
+Your charity must conduct due diligence before entering a corporate partnership.
+An important part of this process is to carefully consider the details of a partnership before establishing an agreement.
 Some of the things you should consider are:

-- What the charity wants to receive in a corporate partnership.
+- What your charity wants to receive in a corporate partnership.

 - For example: money/sponsorship, volunteers, goods, services, resources, expertise, pro-bono or in-kind support.

-- What the charity can offer a corporate partner.
+- What your charity can offer a corporate partner.

 - For example: promotion of a partner’s business, naming rights to an event, sponsorship opportunities, preferred supplier status, signage, participation at charity events, reputational benefits

-- The cost to deliver this type of partnership (and whether the charity can afford it), as well as any limitations or boundaries the charity might have.
+- The cost to deliver this type of partnership (and whether the charity can afford it), as well as any limitations or boundaries your charity might have.

-Note: Charities should be realistic.
-A risk when entering a corporate partnership is that a charity overestimates what it can offer a prospective partner and is then unable to deliver.
+Note: Your charity should be realistic.
+A risk when entering a corporate partnership is that your charity overestimates what it can offer a prospective partner, but is then unable to deliver.
 By the same token, don’t underestimate your worth – prominent signage at one of your events might be far more valuable to a corporate partner than you might initially expect.

 - The benefits the corporate partnership will produce for the wider community:

-- It might support the charity’s existing work, or embark on a new project or program.
+- It might support your charity’s existing work, or help it embark on a new project or program.

 - Is the board on board?

-- The charity’s board/Responsible People need to be ready and able to support a partnership, not just in its establishment phase, but through relationship building and partnership maintenance and nurturing.
+- Your charity’s board/Responsible People need to be ready and able to support a partnership, not just in its establishment phase, but through relationship building and partnership maintenance and nurturing.

-- The board will also need to disclose any actual or perceived conflicts of interest in relation to proposed corporate partners (read our guide on Managing Conflicts of Interest)
+- Your board will also need to disclose any actual or perceived conflicts of interest in relation to proposed corporate partners (read our guide on Managing Conflicts of Interest)

-- The charity will need to mobilise its internal stakeholders.
-A group effort is required to win and then maintain a partnership.
+- Your charity will need to mobilise its internal stakeholders.
+A group effort is required to enter and then maintain a partnership.

-The charity should also consider carefully who it will approach for a partnership and what form the approach will take.
+Your charity should carefully consider who it will approach for a partnership and what form the approach will take.

 - Choosing a prospective partner:

-- Can the charity approach a business with which it already has a relationship?
+- Can your charity approach a business with which it already has a relationship?